a6h15hek/a6h15hek/blogs/the-time-machine.md

                       • • • • •
                       • • • • •
 ```
-like in this example similar dots create a line and similar lines create plane.
-Our time is created layer must have been created using space.
-Mean every instance of time have their own space.
-We always travel though time in future second by second. we can say that after every second we travel to a new similar space. time is made up of layers of space.
-After every every instance we travel to new space, new world, new universe.
-For every instance of time there is new space.
+higher dimensions are created from lower dimensions.
+Just as similar dots create a line, and similar lines create a plane, our concept of time must have been created using layers of space.
+Therefore, when we travel through time, we are essentially traveling through layers of space.
+This means that every instance of time has its own corresponding space.

+We are always moving through time, advancing into the future moment by moment.
+Each second, we enter a new, similar space.
+In this view, time is like layers of space stacked together.
+With every passing moment, we shift to a new space, a new world, or even a new universe.
+For every moment in time, there is a corresponding new space.

+This is similar to how frames change in a video.
+In a video, there is a new image for every fraction of a second, creating the illusion of continuous motion.
+However, it is just a series of individual images rolling so fast that we perceive it as a seamless video.
+Similarly, time could be thought of as layers of space rolling continuously, giving us the illusion of a flowing, unified reality.

-In our world if i am standing on a plane surface, my x y z axis will not change but if i am standing on a slope and slope where there is no friction i will keep sliding. imagine a infinite slope then i will keep falling from it forever without doing anything.
-Maybe this is similar to our how the time is created its a slope, even if are not doing anything it keeps flowing and the angle of the slope decided how much will be the speed of time.
+In our world, if I am standing on a flat surface, my x, y, and z axes will not change.
+However, if I am standing on a slope with no friction, I will keep sliding.
+Imagine an infinite slope, I would keep falling forever without doing anything.
+Perhaps this is similar to how time is created.
+Time could be like a slope; even if we are not doing anything, it keeps flowing, and the angle of the slope determines the speed of time.

-if we are falling from the infinite slope of time then everything that is happened and everything that is going to happen is all written.
-As time is created from layers of spaces then all the spaces is already been created we are just moving through them infinitely.
+If we are falling along the infinite slope of time, it means the slope is already in place, and all the layers of space that make up time already exist.
+This implies that everything that has happened and everything that will happen is already determined.
+We are simply moving through these pre-existing layers of space endlessly.

-Its a possibility also that the future is written first then the present aand then past. we cannot determine the order which comes first. its like a highway you don't know from where they started creating it, it might be created from middle  or at end and then start. or start end and middle at the same time.
+It is also possible that the future is written first, then the present, and then the past.
+We cannot determine the order in which they come into existence.
+It is like a highway—you don’t know where they started building it.
+It might have been created from the middle, the end, or even the start.
+Alternatively, the start, middle, and end could have been created simultaneously.

-By default we are all time travels in biggest time machine. that takes to new spaces every second or micro second or any smallets unit of time that exists.
+By default, we are all time travelers in the biggest time machine, one that takes us to new spaces every second, microsecond, or the smallest unit of time that exists.